onwhim/Codeigniter-mc_recaptcha/README.md

 **(Optional)**
-BTW, there's an existing custom form_validation class included in this repo.
+BTW, there's an existing custom form_validation subclass included in this repo.
 To use it do the following steps.
 1. Download and put MY_Form_validation.php in application/libraries folder.
-Or if you already have a custom form validation class, just copy the function in my file and paste it in yours.
+Or if you already have a custom form_validation subclass, just copy the function in my file and paste it in yours.
-2. In your controller, on form submission, you can use it in setting rules by doing `$this->form_validation->set_rules('g-recaptcha-response', 'Recaptcha', 'required|valid_recaptcha');`
+2. In your controller, on form submission block, you can use it in setting form rules by doing `$this->form_validation->set_rules('g-recaptcha-response', 'Recaptcha', 'required|valid_recaptcha');`
 3. That's it.